-Mr. BISCHOFF: It is certainly been such a good news story, you know what Moldova has done.
-I think the whole world is grateful for that.
-As we have talked about, more than 860,000 refugees were welcomed to Moldova.
+BISCHOFF: It's certainly been such a good news story, you know what Moldova has done.
+And I think the whole world is grateful for that.
+As we've talked about, more than 860,000 refugees were welcomed to Moldova.
 More than 100,000 are still there.
-I think we are all extremely impressed with their management of this unprecedented wave of refugees.
-I think perhaps the most im-pressive thing of all is that many of them are in private homes or with families.
-This is a testament really to the generosity and humanity of the Moldovan people.
-We have provided \$96 million in humanitarian assistance, the U.S. has, through international humanitarian organizations, to help with refugee relief efforts, address immediate response needs, and promote longer-term integration.
-I think that is a need that will not go away.
-I was recently in Berlin, and I met with some of our locally employed staff out of our embassy in Kyiv, who have relocated to Germany.
-Obviously, the conditions in Ukraine are not quite right for many Ukrainians to go back.
-I think that is one area where we will continue to need to help other countries.
+And I think we're all extremely impressed with their management of this unprecedented wave of refugees.
+I think perhaps the most impressive thing of all is that many of them are in private homes or with families.
+And this is a testament really to the generosity and humanity of the Moldovan people.
+We've provided \$96 million in humanitarian assistance, the U.S. has, through international humanitarian organizations, to help with refugee relief efforts, address immediate response needs, and promote longer-term integration.
+I think that's a need that won't go away.
+I was recently in Berlin, and I met with some of our locally employed staff out of our embassy in Kyiv, who've relocated to Germany.
+And obviously, the conditions in Ukraine are not quite right for many Ukrainians to go back.
+And so I think that is one area where we'll continue to need to help other countries.

-Representative Ross: My final question, we have in North Carolina quite a strong relationship with Moldova, and on the defense side, and as far as cultural exchanges, and also economic exchanges.
-We are now engaging in some training of local elected officials through our university system.
-You know, the Federal Government does not have to do everything.
-Are there things that our State Governments can do to help when we have this strong relationship with Moldova?
+ROSS: And my final question, we have in North Carolina quite a strong relationship with Moldova, and on the defense side, and as far as cultural exchanges, and also economic exchanges.
+We're now engaging in some training of local elected officials through our university system.
+You know, the federal government doesn't have to do everything.
+So are there things that our state governments can do to help when we have this strong relationship with Moldova?

-Mr. BISCHOF: That is also an excellent question.
-The State Department recently has stood up an office that does more, like, stateand city-level diplomacy as ways to put people together.
-I would like to touch base with that office and come back to you with some concrete ideas on things we can do.
-Suffice it to say North Carolina is famous for your relationship with Moldova.
-It is something that is deeply appreciated.
+BISCHOF: That's also an excellent question.
+The State Department recently has stood up an office that does more, like, state- and city-level diplomacy as ways to put people together.
+And so I'd like to touch base with that office and come back to you with some concrete ideas on things we can do.
+But suffice it to say North Carolina is famous for your relationship with Moldova.
+And it's something that's deeply appreciated.

-Representative Ross: Thank you.
+ROSS: Thank you.